mahelbdlm/INT/modules/readme.md

 ## checkPath
 This function ensures the user has the right folder selected, or calculates the right relative path to this folder.
 If the user is outside the INT folder, or inside ```/folder2``` when the path is ```/folder1/subfolder1```, the function returns an error.

+You may use this script at any time to check if the user is in the right matlab path folder.